Joking aside, we Czechs can get by speaking Czech in Croatia. But how much do we really know about Croatian?

 so if you’d like to know more, why not take a look at Ciklopea’s blog post in English?

-And if you need a hand with translation, sworn or otherwise, feel free to contact one of our offices.
+And if you need a hand with translation, sworn or otherwise, feel free to contact us.